Vioancer/Scrapping-ChatBot-HF/README.md

 2. Configure environment variables:

 - Create a `.env` file with your Hugging Face API key:

      ```
      API_KEY=your_api_key_here
      ```

+### Usage

+1. Run `web_scrape.py` to scrape the content of a specified website (e.g., https://botpenguin.com/) and store it in `data.pkl`.
+Optionally, Use `check_data.py` to verify the content and structure of the stored data in `data.pkl`.

+2. Run `api.py` to interact directly with the Hugging Face API, providing a custom question and context.

+3. Run `model.py` to interact with the Hugging Face API using the extracted data.
+The chatbot answers predefined questions about the website.

 ### Notes

-- The project utilizes the ChatGPT API from Hugging Face and includes web scraping using BeautifulSoup for data extraction.
+- The project utilizes the deepset/roberta-base-squad2 API from Hugging Face and includes web scraping using BeautifulSoup for data extraction.

 - The chatbot interacts with the Hugging Face question-answering pipeline, and the scraped data is stored in a pickled file for reuse.

-# How to Run
-step 1: run pip install -r requirements.txt step 2: we-scrape.py to create file data.pkl, if file not present already.
-The file data.pkl is a pickel file containting scraped text data from https://botpenguin.com/. if you want to read data run file check_data.py.
-Step 3: Execute either model.py or api.py.
-Both files encompass the same process; the api.py file runs the model through an API, and the model utilizes a pipeline for seamless integration.

 # Objective:
 * Create a chatbot using the ChatGPT API that interacts with a given website URL.
 Although no front end is required, the chatbot must be demonstrable via console.*